dmitrikotov/SeuratOverlay/README.md

 reduction_name: Dimensional reduction to use (e.g., "umap", "tsne").
 Default is "umap".

 group_column: Metadata column containing cluster labels.
+If NULL, overlays are skipped.
 Default is "seurat_clusters".

 idents_to_plot: Specific identities within the group_column to outline and label.
 If NULL, all are plotted.
 Default is NULL.